 The bigger the job, the longer you can make your CV cover letters, but even cover letters for board level positions have more impact if they are very short and concise.
 Make your key points in a no-nonsense fashion and then finish.

 Keep your CV and cover letter simple.
-Your CV and cover letter must be concise and easy to read.
-Your CV and your cover letter must sell you, must be tailored to what the reader is looking for.
+They must be concise, easy to read, must sell you, and be tailored to what the reader is looking for.

 Here are some samples and examples of descriptive phrases and words for writing impressive and professional CVs.